sbabcoc/JUnit-Foundation/README.md

 }
 ```

+Notice the call to `getParameters()`, which retrieves the invocation parameters published by the test class instance.
+There's also a call to `getDescription()`, which returns the **Description** object for the current `atomic test`.

-Below, we compose a type-specific subclass of **ArtifactCollector** to produce a parameter-aware artifact collector:
+The implementation below composes a type-specific subclass of **ArtifactCollector** to produce a parameter-aware artifact collector:

 ###### Parameter-aware artifact collector
 ```java